Lewis Surname DNA Testing

 The Lewis DNA Project divides its participants by matches.
 Family members and close matches are grouped.
 Non matching participants are in a no match group until such time as a match or matches occur.
 They are then moved to the appropriate group.
 Adoptees and others have found their true ancestry using this genealogical DNA test.

-LEWIS Surname DNA Project has over 500 members!!!
+The LEWIS Surname DNA Project has almost 1,000 members!!!
 And is in the top 20 projects at Family Tree DNA.

 Please note: Lewis Surname DNA Project administrators serve in a volunteer capacity and receive no financial or other compensation.